h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_20_explanation.md

 ### Theoretical Foundations
 - GLMs extend linear regression by applying transformations through basis functions
-- Despite these transformations, the model remains linear in its parameters
+- Despite these transformations, the model remains linear in its parameters $\boldsymbol{w}$
 - This preserves the computational and mathematical benefits of linear methods
 - The choice of basis functions determines the model's flexibility and capability to capture non-linear patterns
 - A model is only as good as its basis functions' ability to represent the underlying pattern